 The best kind of stop-loss order is a trailing stop-loss.
 This order “trails” a rising stock by always resting a pre-determined amount (either a percentage or an absolute ﬁgure) below the stock’s most recent high.

-For instance, if you bought a stock at $2, and set a trailing stop at 20 percent below that price, then the worst that can happen is you sell at $1.60.
+For instance, if you bought a stock at $2, and set a trailing stop at 20 percent below that price, then the worst that can happen if you sell at $1.60.
 But if the stock price goes up to $2.20, the trailing loss (still 20 percent below market value) is now $1.76… and if the stock rises to $3.00 the trailing loss is $2.40.

-A trailing stop allows you to “let your winners run,” while keeping a stop-loss order at progressively higher levels as stock moves higher.
+A trailing stop allows you to “let your winners run,” while keeping a stop-loss order at progressively higher levels as the stock moves higher.